 All parents and families are welcome to visit the school prior to their child or young person attending the school.

 What are the arrangements for consulting parents of children at Lilleshall Primary School and involving them in the education of their child?

 Parents can have initial visits to school and there are a number of introductory sessions for the Reception children.

 The class teacher will meet with parents in the Autumn and Spring terms to discuss their child’s needs, support and progress.
 There will be a formal written report for every child in the Summer term.

-Parents of children on the SEND register at Wave 2 or above will have the additional opportunity to meet with the class teacher termly to discuss the child's Pupil Passport.
+Parents of children on the SEND register at Wave 3 or above will have the additional opportunity to meet with the class teacher termly to discuss the child's Individual Learning Plan.
 This outlines the interventions made available to the child in order to meet specific targets.
 The parent also has a section to fill in on these documents.
 In the Summer term these meetings will be carried out with the child's current teacher and where possible the teacher that will teach them the following year to allow seamless transition.

 Parents will also have meetings with the class teacher if there are any reports that need sharing from outside agencies / professionals.

 Parents of children who have an Education Health Care Plan have an annual review to discuss their child’s progress, needs and support and set new targets.

 What are the arrangements for consulting with children at Lilleshall about, and involving them in, their education?

 All children complete a progress check sheet at the end of each term for the core subjects and in Key stage 2 the foundation subjects.
 They identify where they have improved and where they need further support.